jsr6720/jsr6720.github.io/_posts/2017-11-07-how-google-works.md

 ## My Review 4/5

-A collection of short anecdotes about Google and its management practices.<br/><br/>Coined the phrase "smart-creative" which is the evolution of Drucker's "knowledge worker".
-These smart creatives drive company growth by turning technical insights into marketable products.<br/>
+A collection of short anecdotes about Google and its management practices.

+Coined the phrase "smart-creative" which is the evolution of Drucker's "knowledge worker".
+These smart creatives drive company growth by turning technical insights into marketable products.

 ### Date Read
 2017/11/07